bpj/PRA/documentation/pra-design-principles.md

         +   !prauni(ʿ)(U+02BF)(MODIFIER LETTER LEFT HALF RING)
             is used for the voiced pharyngeal fricative.

-    1. PRA avoids, when reasonably possible, notations which may be ambiguous because of significant differences between existing orthographies, at least in the core.
+1. PRA avoids, when reasonably possible, notations which may be ambiguous because of significant differences between existing orthographies and scholarly or bibliographic traditions, at least in the core.

-        As a consequence of this the Basic Latin letters !gr‹c, j, q, x› are not used in the PRA core, since different languages use these letters
-        for widely differing sounds.
+    As a consequence of this the Basic Latin letters !gr‹c, j, q, x› are not used in the PRA core, since different languages use these letters for widely differing sounds.

-        An obvious exception is made in that the very divergent pronunciation of the Basic Latin vowel letters is not allowed to stand in the way of the use of those letters.
-Everyone whose native language is written with the Latin alphabet and who has learnt English as a foreign language is well aware of how singularly divergent English is, so that only some who know no other language written in the Latin alphabet than English (some monolingual English
+    An obvious exception is made in that the very divergent pronunciation of the Basic Latin vowel letters in English is not allowed to stand in the way of the use of those letters with values like those upon which most other languages written in the Latin alphabet agree.
+    Everyone whose native language is written
+    with the Latin alphabet and who has learnt English as a foreign language is well aware of how singularly divergent English is, so that only some who know no other language written in the Latin alphabet than English (some monolingual English speakers included) are unaware of the fact.
-        speakers included) are unaware of the fact.
-It seems altogether reasonable to use the letters !gr‹a, e, i, o, u› with the "classical" values which they have in Spanish and many other languages.
+    It seems altogether reasonable to
+    use the letters !gr‹a, e, i, o, u› with the "classical" values which they have in Spanish and many other languages.

 1. Beside the core PRA permits some alternative letters and diacritics, currently only from these Unicode blocks:

     -   Basic Latin
     -   Latin-1 Supplement
     -   Latin Extended-A
     -   Latin Extended-B
     -   IPA Extensions
     -   Spacing Modifier Letters
     -   Combining Diacritical Marks

-        Alternative letters, except modifier letters must
-        have an uppercase—lowercase pair in
+    Alternative letters, except modifier letters must have an uppercase—lowercase pair in Unicode.
-        Unicode.

     Currently recognised alternative letters include:

     -   !prauni(c)(U+0063)(LATIN SMALL LETTER C), usable for either !pra«ts, s͇» or !pra«ʿ».

-        -   !prauni(ʒ)(U+0292)(LATIN SMALL LETTER EZH), usable for !pra«dz, z͇».
+    -   !prauni(ʒ)(U+0292)(LATIN SMALL LETTER EZH), usable
+        for !pra«dz, z͇».

-        -   !prauni(ŋ)(U+014B)(LATIN SMALL LETTER ENG) (ng), usable for !pra«n̮, g̃» or !pra«Ṽ».
+    -   !prauni(ŋ)(U+014B)(LATIN SMALL LETTER ENG) (ng),
+        usable for !pra«n̮, g̃» or !pra«Ṽ».